SimpleLaw/SimpleLawApp/HELP.md

 ## 5. Start the Meteor Server

 Open up the Terminal and navigate to the Simple_Law folder in the SimpleLawApp repository directory.
-If you don't know how to do this, here are some basic terminal navigation commands:
+If you don`t know how to do this, here are some basic terminal navigation commands:

-* 'pwd' (Mac/Linux) - Display current directory
+* `pwd` (Mac/Linux) - Display current directory
-* 'cd' (Windows) - Display current directory
+* `cd` (Windows) - Display current directory
-* 'cd someSubdirectory' - Move into subdirectory
+* `cd someSubdirectory` - Move into subdirectory
-* 'cd ..' - Move up out of subdirectory
+* `cd ..` - Move up out of subdirectory
-* 'ls' (Mac/Linux) - List files/subdirectories in current directory
+* `ls` (Mac/Linux) - List files/subdirectories in current directory
-* 'dir' (Windows) - List files/subdirectories in current directory
+* `dir` (Windows) - List files/subdirectories in current directory

-Once you are in the Simple_Law folder in the SimpleLawApp repository directory, execute 'meteor'.
+Once you are in the Simple_Law folder in the SimpleLawApp repository directory, execute `meteor`.